GerardWassink/SCEPSIS/ROADMAP.md

 ## To Do

+## History

-### ToDo - 1.2.4 - Cleanup and restructure UI
+### DONE - 1.3.1 - Cleanup code and UI
 Code cleanup and make the UI consistent.

-## History
+Add possibility to test control signals.

-### DONE - 1.2.3 - Minor bug fixes
+### DONE - 1.3 - Few little improvements, example program
-Code cleanup and minor bug fixes.
+The computation of the flag settings was flawed; corrected the errors.
+Built in an animate level function in the config file.
+Coded a SCEPSASM program to generate prime numbers as an example.

 ### DONE - 1.2.2 - Complete SCEPSASM
 Coded the assembler in three phases, and coded a proper assembly listing.